2010 WNBA draft

-The 2010 WNBA Draft is the league's annual process for determining which teams receive the rights to negotiate with players entering the league.
+The 2010 WNBA draft is the league's annual process for determining which teams receive the rights to negotiate with players entering the league.
 The draft was held on April 8, 2010.
 The first round was shown on ESPN2 (HD), while the second and third rounds were shown on NBA TV and ESPNU.

 A lottery was held on November 5, 2009.
 The Minnesota Lynx received the first overall selection of the draft.
 The Sacramento Monarchs received the number two selection.
 The Connecticut Sun came up with the third overall selection, followed by the Minnesota Lynx again at four, and the Chicago Sky at number five.

+Additionally, on December 14, 2009, the WNBA held a dispersal draft to re-assign players from the Sacramento Monarchs who folded at the end of 2009 WNBA season.
 Since the Monarchs folded after the draft lottery took place, their pick was simply eliminated.

 Draft lottery

-The lottery selection to determine the order of the top five picks in the 2010 Draft occurred on November 5, 2009 The Minnesota Lynx won the first pick, while the Sacramento Monarchs and Connecticut Sun were awarded the second and third picks respectively.
+The lottery selection to determine the order of the top five picks in the 2010 Draft occurred on November 5, 2009, the Minnesota Lynx won the first pick, while the Sacramento Monarchs and Connecticut Sun were awarded the second and third picks respectively.
 The remaining first-round picks and all the second- and third-round picks were assigned to teams in reverse order of their win–loss records in the previous season.

 Below were the chances for each team to get specific picks in the 2010 draft lottery, rounded to three decimal places: